What are domain auctions?

 You’ll want to set a realistic price.
 Often, people list their domains for a price higher than someone is willing to pay.
 One place to find out the sale prices of comparable domains is free GoDaddy Domain Value and Appraisal tool.

 The GoDaddy Domain Value and Appraisals tool uses machine learning to predict the value of your domain.
 It uses mass quantities of data and word tokenization to produce a model that can assess a domain’s value.

 Just type in the domain you want to sell and you'll learn the estimated value, and well as comparable domains sold.
 Even better, it’s all free.

 2. Make communication easy.

 Be sure to expose your contact information on WHOIS.
 That way, when an interested buyer looks up your domain on WHOIS, they can find your publicly available information and contact you directly.

 3. Put out a "For Sale" sign.

 If you haven’t already, set up a single-page website on your domain, called a park page or domain parking.
 This page lets visitors know that the domain is owned and for sale.
-You can learn more about park pages and the benefits of having advertising on that page.
 It’s the simplest way to announce your domain is for sale.
 But to announce it far and wide, you’ll want to list your domain on some online marketplaces.